sayantandutta86/Final-Project/README.md

 We are considering below variables as the uncertain element in our calculations:
-1) Time difference between the last known patient and the current patient (Tdif) (Triangular Distribution)
+1) Time difference between the last known patient and the current patient (Tdif) (Triangular Distribution) We have used right skewed triangular distribution because of the probability of getting the value in the lower range is much more in case of time difference and relative distance

 2) Relative Distance (Rd) (Triangular Distribution)
+We have used right skewed triangular distribution because of the probability of getting the value in the lower range is much more in case of time difference and relative distance

 The score for a person decreases as the distance from hospital increases as the probability of spread decreases with increasing distance.

-3) Immunity level (based on gender) (Random distribution)
+3) Immunity level (based on gender) (Random distribution) We have used random distribution for this variable because no special handling was need for this variable.
 As per historical data of mortality rates from various diseases taken from various health organization sources it has been found that in general female have higher immunity compared to male.
 So female has been given a lower score compared to male.